elastic/terraform-provider-ec/docs/index.md

 ---
-page_title: "Provider: Elastic Cloud (EC)"
+page_title: "Provider: Elastic Cloud"
 ---

 # Elastic Cloud Provider

-The Elastic Cloud can be used to configure and manage Elastic Cloud deployments using the Elastic Cloud APIs.
-Documentation regarding the Data Sources and Resources supported by the Elastic Cloud provider can be found in the navigation to the left.
+The Elastic Cloud Terraform provider can be used to configure and manage Elastic Cloud deployments using the Elastic Cloud APIs.
+Use the navigation to the left to read about data sources and resources supported by the Elastic Cloud provider.

 ## Example Usage